-- Turn the camera off before inserting or removing the battery or memory cards. - Holding the memory card in the orientation shown, slide it straight into the slot until it clicks into place. - If you are using a microSD memory card, we recommend that you insert it before inserting the battery. - Using the battery to keep the orange battery latch pressed to one side, slide the battery into the battery chamber until the latch locks it in place.
+- Turn the camera off before inserting or removing the battery. - Using the battery to keep the orange battery latch pressed to one side, slide the battery into the battery chamber until the latch locks it in place.

 Removing the Battery